Categories

 Golden Gate Bridge – Battery Spencer

-Battery Spencer is by far my favorite spot when visiting GGB.
-Even though harder to reach as it’s located to the north of the bridge, it’s by far the most scenic location as you get to observe GGB from an elevation.
+Battery Spencer is by far my favorite spot when visiting the Golden Gate Bridge.
+Although it’s a bit harder to reach since it’s located north of the bridge, it’s absolutely worth the effort—the elevated viewpoint makes it the most scenic location to take in the bridge’s beauty.

 Fishermans Wharf – Pier 39